pyvista/pyvista/doc/index.rst

 ********
 PyVista is...

-* *Pythonic VTK*: a high-level API to the `Visualization Toolkit`_ (VTK)
+* *Pythonic VTK*: a high-level API to the `Visualization Toolkit`_ (VTK).
-* mesh data structures and filtering methods for spatial datasets
+* mesh data structures and filtering methods for spatial datasets.
-* 3D plotting made simple and built for large/complex data geometries
+* 3D plotting made simple and built for large/complex data geometries.

 .. _Visualization Toolkit: https://vtk.org